Volumes of moduli spaces of flat surfaces: Intersection theory of moduli spaces of -differentials

-\begin{definition} A {\em $k$-bi-colored graph} is the datum of a $k$-decorated graph such that: \begin{itemize} \item the image of the level function is $\{0,-1\}$; \item all edges are between a level 0 vertex and a vertex of level $-1$. \end{itemize} \end{definition} \begin{definition} A {\em $k$-star graph} is a bi-colored graph such that: \begin{itemize} \item The underlying graph is a star graph, the central vertex is of level $-1$, and the outer vertices are of level 0; \item If a vertex of level 0 is in $V^{\rm ab}$, then it has only one edge to the central vertex. \item If an outer vertex $v$ has an edge to the central vertex with an integral, then $v\in V^{\rm ab}$. \end{itemize} \end{definition}
+\begin{definition} A {\em bi-colored graph} is a decorated graph of depth $1$ satisfying: all edges are between a vertex of level $0$ and a vertex of level $-1$.
+We denote by $\Bic$ the set of bi-colored graphs.
+Two special classes of bi-colored graphs will be considered here: \begin{enumerate} \item $2-\Bic$: the set of graphs with $2$ vertices such that the vertex of level 0 is in $V^{\rm ab}$.
+This class of bi-colored graphs is used in Section~\ref{sec:DR}. \item $\dStar$: the set of graphs with a single (central) vertex of level $-1$ in $V^{\rm nab}$, each vertex in $V^{\rm ab}$ has a single edge to the central vertex.
+This class is used in Section~\ref{sec:FR}. \end{enumerate} \end{definition}